craftcms/docs/docs/commerce/1.x/docs/order-model.md

 ### totalTax

-Total of all tax adjustments to line items and the order's `baseTax`
+Total of all tax adjustments to line items’ and the order’s `baseTax`

 ### totalTaxIncluded